MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 start nginx
 ```

-When the nginx software is running, get the IP address of the container using **ipconfig** and on a different machine open up a web browser and browse to **http//ip address**.
+When the nginx software is running, get the IP address of the container using **ipconfig** and on a different machine open up a web browser and browse to **http://ipaddress**.
 If everything has been correctly configured you will see the nginx welcome page.

 ![](media/nginx.png)